microsoft/eureka-ml-insights/README.md

 The results of the experiment will be saved in a directory under `logs/FlenQA_Experiment_Pipeline/gpt4_1106_preveiw`.
 For each experiment you run with these configurations, a new directory will be created using the date and time of the experiment run.
 For other available experiment pipelines and model configurations, see the `eureka_ml_insights/configs` directory.
 In [model_configs.py](eureka_ml_insights/configs/model_configs.py) you can configure the model classes to use your API keys, Keu Vault urls, endpoints, and other model-specific configurations.

-## 🔧 Configuring a Custom Experiment Pipeline
+## 🗺️ Overview of Experiment Pipelines
 ![Components](./docs/figures/transparent_uml.png)
-You can find examples of experiment pipeline configurations in `configs`.
+Experiment pipelines define the sequence of components that are run to process data, run inference, and evaluate the model outputs.
+You can find examples of experiment pipeline configurations in the `configs` directory.
 To create a new experiment configuration, you need to define a class that inherits from `ExperimentConfig` and implements the `configure_pipeline` method.
 In the `configure_pipeline` method you define the Pipeline config (arrangement of Components) for your Experiment.
 Once your class is ready, add it to `configs/__init__.py` import list.

 Your Pipeline can use any of the available Components which can be found under the `core` directory: